 We’d like to thank Kristy Dempsey for this blog post.
-Kristy is leading our upcoming workshop Writing for ALL Young Readers, along with her friends Kelly Starling Lyons and Crystal Allen.
+Kristy is a leader at Writing for ALL Young Readers, along with her friends Kelly Starling Lyons and Crystal Allen.
 Thanks, Kristy!

 I’ll be teaching a new Seminar class this year and I’ve begun to realize just how closely the research and writing process that I teach my students resembles my real-world writing process in writing for children.

 Asking and refining questions, pursuing wonder and curiosity

 While all that sounds very academic, I love that it reflects my process even in writing the simplest board book.
 I start by investigating the world of my audience (toddlers!)
 What is important to them?
 What are they curious about?
 What kinds of questions do they ask about the world?

 I move on to observation.
 What topics and books already exist for this age?
 What topics and perspectives might be new and exciting?